Have you ever pinned a sexy guy across the bar, and all you think about is a chance to get into bed with him?

 Fear not my friends.

 I am honored to present to you Christian Cosmo written by Phylicia Masonheimer.
-This ebook will be out March 2017 and you CANNOT miss out on this gem!
+This ebook is out and you CANNOT miss out on this gem!

 Having struggled with past sexual lust, seduction, masturbation, and pornography, I wished in my younger years, this tool was available for parents and schools to educate men and women on sex, and God’s intended purpose for it.
 Instead, schools are teaching teens birth control, and promoting the physical act of “sex,” and not the true meaning behind what God intended sex to be.